-- Applicants must meet Grantham University's minimum admissions requirements - Applicants must meet any special program admissions requirements - Applicants must provide official proof of current affiliation with the association

-Scholarship may only be applied toward courses and/or degree programs completed at Grantham University
+- Applicants must meet Grantham University's minimum admissions requirements. - Applicants must meet any special program admissions requirements. - Applicants must provide official proof of current affiliation with the association. - The scholarship may only be applied toward courses and/or degree programs completed at Grantham University.

 The Association and Corporate Partner Scholarship is offered continuously.
 It is not a competitive scholarship.
 Applications are reviewed upon each enrollment/ registration.
-Student must state his/her intention to apply with the enrollment/ registration paperwork and provide documentation proving eligibility.
+Student must state his/her intention to apply with the enrollment/registration paperwork and provide documentation proving eligibility.
 (University may require additional proof of eligibility prior to awarding scholarship.)

-ORGANIZATIONS WHOSE MEMBERS MAY BE ELIGIBLE (ASSOCIATION AND CORPORATE PARTNER SCHOLARSHIP)
+ORGANIZATIONS WHOSE MEMBERS MAY BE ELIGIBLE (Association and corporate partner scholarship)

-American Family Insurance Scholarship (AM FAM)
+American Family Insurance Scholarship (AMFAM)